BooleanCube/zelk.vim/README.md

         Plugin 'preservim/nerdtree'
       call vundle#end()
     ```
-    3.Relaunch your terminal and then type :PlugInstall to
+    3. Open Neovim in your terminal or emulator and type `:PlugInstall` and then relaunch neovim.
 </details>

 Current appearance: